stuymedova/svelte-scss/README.md

 # Svelte + Sass and PostCSS

-Svelte template with Sass SCSS and PostCSS Autoprefixer configured.
+Svelte app with Sass SCSS and PostCSS Autoprefixer configured.

-This setup uses `rollup-plugin-scss` to preprocess `.scss` files.
-To preprocess SCSS inside Svelte `<style>` tags, set up a preprocessor such as [Svelte Preprocess](https://github.com/sveltejs/svelte-preprocess).
-For more information, refer [Svelte Preprocess docs](https://github.com/sveltejs/svelte-preprocess/tree/main/docs).

 ## Overview